-i.
-Purposes.
+1. Purposes.

-- a.
-Provide assurances that EPPs are offering programs designed to prepare P-12 students based upon the Alabama Course of Study framework. - b.
-Focus on key assessments that help EPPs adjust to aid in candidate preparation for certification assessments and the rigors of teaching. - c.
-Focus on dispositions that assist candidates with being prepared to work effectively with students, colleagues, parents, and the greater community to impact positive change in the educational system.

-- d.
-Ensure that EPPs are providing field experiences that expose candidates to the realities of teaching and prepare them for on-the-job expectations. - e.
-Assist the EPP with alignment of EPP-created assessments with proprietary assessments to aid in candidate preparation and success. - ii.
+- i.
+Provide assurances that EPPs are offering programs designed to prepare P-12 students based upon the Alabama Course of Study framework. - ii.
+Focus on key assessments that help EPPs adjust to aid in candidate preparation for certification assessments and the rigors of teaching. - iii.
+Focus on dispositions that assist candidates with being prepared to work effectively with students, colleagues, parents, and the greater community to impact positive change in the educational system. - iv.
+Ensure that EPPs are providing field experiences that expose candidates to the realities of teaching and prepare them for on-the-job expectations. - v.
+Assist the EPP with alignment of EPP-created assessments with proprietary assessments to aid in candidate preparation and success. - 2.
 Required Documentation.
 Documents that are not required annually must be submitted 12 months prior to the onsite visit and CAEP review.
-If additional evidence is needed during the onsite visit, it will be requested six months prior to the visit. - a.
-Matrix aligning content standards with curriculum, assessments, and field experiences. - b.
-Transition points throughout the program. - c.
-Documentation of validity and reliability for EPP created assessments. - d.
-Alignment data comparing EPP assessments with proprietary assessments. - 1.
-Report any discrepancies in performance. - 2.
-Provide action plan to improve performance where discrepancies have been found. - e.
-Program enrollment, attrition, and completion report (yearly report). - f.
-Faculty roster (yearly report). - g.
-Title II report (yearly report). - h.
-Field placements matrix. - iii.
+If additional evidence is needed during the onsite visit, it will be requested six months prior to the visit. - i.
+Matrix aligning content standards with curriculum, assessments, and field experiences. - ii.
+Transition points throughout the program. - iii.
+Documentation of validity and reliability for EPP created assessments. - iv.
+Alignment data comparing EPP assessments with proprietary assessments. - I. Report any discrepancies in performance. - II.
+Provide action plan to improve performance where discrepancies have been found. - v.
+Program enrollment, attrition, and completion report (yearly report). - vi.
+Faculty roster (yearly report). - vii.
+Title II report (yearly report). - viii.
+Field placements matrix. - 3.
 Visit Components.
 The EPP shall provide workspace, support services, lodging, reimbursement for travel expenses, and information needed by the team to complete the review process.
-The report of the site visit team shall include a summary statement concerning the standards and programmatic recommendations for each program. - a.
+The report of the site visit team shall include a summary statement concerning the standards and programmatic recommendations for each program. - i.
 Interview with the Assessment Director about EPP-created assessments and proprietary assessments with documentation of validity and reliability discussion.
-Additionally, discrepancies and action plans will be discussed.
+Additionally, discrepancies and action plans will be discussed. - ii.
+Interview with the Certification Director and academic advisors to discuss transition points, cohorts, and processes relevant to certification.

-- b.
-Interview with the Certification Director and academic advisors to discuss transition points, cohorts, and processes relevant to certification. - c.
-Interview with the Field and Clinical Experiences Director/Coordinator regarding Memorandums of Agreement, mutually beneficial partnerships, and assurances candidates are exposed to a variety of placements and students. - d.
-Focus group with faculty to validate information concerning transition points, key assessments, field experiences, and innovations. - e.
+- iii.
+Interview with the Field and Clinical Experiences Director/Coordinator regarding Memorandums of Agreement, mutually beneficial partnerships, and assurances candidates are exposed to a variety of placements and students. - iv.
+Focus group with faculty to validate information concerning transition points, key assessments, field experiences, and innovations. - v.
 Focus group with candidates to validate information concerning transition points, key assessments, field experiences, and academic advisement.

-iv.
-Approval Options.
+4. Approval Options.

-- a.
+- i.
 Initial approval of a new program.
 Approval is granted for seven years.
-Only yearly reports are required. - b.
-Continued approval of an existing program. - c.
+Only yearly reports are required. - ii.
+Continued approval of an existing program. - iii.
 Probationary approval if all requirements have not been met for a new or continuing program.
 Approval is granted for two years.
 Reports are monitored annually.
-A follow-up visit is scheduled prior to the end of the two-year period. - d.
+A follow-up visit is scheduled prior to the end of the two-year period. - iv.
 Denial of approval.
 EPP would need to resubmit to address requirements.
 EPP must notify candidates that program approval has been rescinded.
 A teach out agreement must be negotiated.

-5. EPP approval requirements for Class B and Alternative A programs.
+(5) EPP approval requirements for Class B and Alternative A programs.